-There are six Universal Laser Systems cutters located in the Laser Cutter Lab: five Universal Laser Systems PLS 6.150D units, each with a cutting area of 32 by 18 inches, and one ILS 12.150D unit with a cutting area of 48 by 24 inches.
-These laser cutters can accurately and quickly laser-cut intricate designs into a wide variety of materials, including acrylic, wood, cardstock, and textiles.
+There are three Universal Laser Systems cutters located in the Laser Cutter Lab: two Universal Laser Systems PLS 6.150D units, each with a cutting area of 32 by 18 inches, and one ILS 12.150D unit with a cutting area of 48 by 24 inches.
+(Due to COVID Distancing Protocols the laser lab running a reduced number of machines) These laser cutters can accurately and quickly laser-cut intricate designs into a wide variety of materials, including acrylic, wood, cardstock, and textiles.
 They have honeycomb downdraft cutting tables that hold materials without fixtures and remove smoke and debris.

 Hours of operation

 Monday to Friday 9:30am – 5pm.
 Afterhours will commence 3 weeks into the term.

 All trained Daniels students may access the Laser Cutter Lab via FOB access to activate the laser cutters.
 Students who are not trained must complete the mandatory laser training with the Digital Fabrication Work studies.
 Please see the training section below for information and sign up.

 Daytime: Digital Fabrication Technologist or Digital Fabrication Coordinator

 After hours: Digital Fabrication Laser Cutter Lab Technologist Assistants

 Laser cutting is 33 cents per minute (equivalent to $20 per hour).
 Each student may use a maximum of 1.5 hours per day.
 Have your files completely prepared before you start your session, because each extra minute costs you more money.
 If you need to buy materials for cutting, you can buy them from the wood shop.

 Review our guide to laser cutter time estimation.
 Laser Cutter Time Estimation Guide

 What kinds of materials can I cut on Daniels Faculty laser cutters?